MysteryPancake/Houdini-Fun/README.md

 A great fix comes from [CGWiki](https://www.tokeru.com/cgwiki/index.php?title=UsdGuide18): simply add a Cache node set to "Rolling Window".
 Usually I use 1 frame before and 1 frame after.

-This works faster than Karma's motion blur LOP, which caches the entire timeline at once.
-It also fixed some issues I had with animated materials.
+This is faster than the new Motion Blur node, which caches the entire timeline at once.
+It also fixes issues with animated materials.

 ## Attribute min / max / average...
 Use Attribute Promote set to "Detail" with the appropriate mode.